tabadmin set options

 By default, when configured for mutual SSL, Tableau Server does not allow a connection if SSL authentication fails.
 Set this to

 Specifies the method to be used for retrieving the user name from the certificate.
-Options are

 The default depends on how Tableau Server is configured for user authentication: